oli-chipperfield/bayestestimation/README.rst

 .. _`audreyr/cookiecutter-pypackage`: https://github.com/audreyr/cookiecutter-pypackage

-Need to do working with proportions data?
+Need to work with proportions data?
 -----------------------------------------

 See the `bayespropestimation <https://github.com/oli-chipperfield/bayespropestimation>`_ module for a counterpart to this module.
 Designed for working with proportions data.